luke-h1/talks/expo-router/pages/expo-router-pt16.md

 ```

 <!--
 This is where the magic happens.
 The client calls this, but it executes entirely on the server.
-We can track state and stream responses.
-This i
+We first get the state from the ai sdk, add the users message to the conversation, try to get any headers from the request to personalize the response (such as city,country, platform the user is using) and then we call streamUI to start the streaming process.
 -->